MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/migrate-public-client.md

    - [Web Authentication Manager](/azure/active-directory/develop/scenario-desktop-acquire-token-wam) the preferred broker-based authentication on Windows.
    - [Interactive authentication](/azure/active-directory/develop/scenario-desktop-acquire-token-interactive) where the user is shown a web-based interface to complete the sign-in process.
-   - [Integrated Windows authentication](/azure/active-directory/develop/scenario-desktop-acquire-token-integrated-windows-authentication) where a user signs using the same identity they used to sign into a Windows domain (for domain-joined or Azure AD-joined machines).
+   - [Integrated Windows authentication](/azure/active-directory/develop/scenario-desktop-acquire-token-integrated-windows-authentication) where a user signs using the same identity they used to sign into a Windows domain (for domain-joined or Microsoft Entra joined machines).
    - [Username/password](/azure/active-directory/develop/scenario-desktop-acquire-token-username-password) where the sign-in occurs by providing a username/password credential.
    - [Device code flow](/azure/active-directory/develop/scenario-desktop-acquire-token-device-code-flow) where a device of limited UX shows you a device code to complete the authentication flow on an alternate device.